 So, below I select Elementor.

 After that, you will see all the templates compatible with the page builder you have chosen.
-At the top, you can also filter between categories, or search for a keyword.
+At the top, you can also filter by categories, or search for a keyword.

 The page shows both Free and Agency templates.
 The latter requires at least an Agency license.